Laudabiliter: Giraldus Cambrensis

 John of Salisbury, speaking of the existence of Laudabiliter in the last chapter of the Metalogicus does not give its text and it was at least thirty years after Adrian's death that the Laudabiliter itself first appeared in the Expugnatio Hibernica of Giraldus Cambrensis.

 Oliver Joseph Thatcher suggests that the trustworthiness of Giraldus, to whom he says we owe Laudabiliter preservation, has nothing to do with the question of its genuineness, and should be left out of the discussion.
 However, Thomas Moore says the character of the man himself ought to be taken into account, and Michael Richter says that as no copy of the text survives, the issue becomes the credibility of those authors who recorded it on their works.

 According to Thatcher, Giraldus Cambrensis apparently drew a false inference from John of Salisbury's works by saying that John went as the king's ambassador to the pope.
 Thatcher notes that other historians have since then unthinkingly copied this statement.

-Giraldus first published Expugnatio Hibernica around the year 1188.
+Giraldus first published the Expugnatio Hibernica around the year 1188.
 According to Gasquet every subsequent English chronicler who mentions Laudabiliter has simply accepted it on Giraldus's authority.

 James F. Dimock notes that some late Irish writers seemed to him to put more faith in Giraldus's history than it really deserves.
-Dimock, who edited Giraldi Cambrensis Opera, says that De Expugnatione Hiberniae is, in great measure, rather "a poetical fiction than a prosaic truthful history."
+Dimock, who edited Giraldi Cambrensis Opera, says that the Expugnatione Hiberniae is, in great measure, rather "a poetical fiction than a prosaic truthful history."